-Service Employees International Union (SEIU)

-American Federation of Teachers (AFT)/Health Professionals & Allied Employees (HPAE)

-American Federation of State, County and Municipal Employees (AFSCME)

-Oregon Nurses Association
+Service Employees International Union (SEIU) American Federation of Teachers (AFT)/Health Professionals & Allied Employees (HPAE) American Federation of State, County and Municipal Employees (AFSCME) Oregon Nurses Association Local 3145, American Federation of State, County and Municipal Employees SEIU Healthcare Michigan

-Local 3145, American Federation of State, County and Municipal Employees requiring equivalent licenses) for the purposes of implementing its right to utilize non-licensed staff (or lower level licensed staff).
-This prohibition against layoffs of licensed staff in connection with the utilization of non-licensed staff (or lower level licensed staff) will extend for the duration of the National Addendum.
+1. The Employer and the Unions agree that in connection with Article 9 Staffing, Section 5 A4, the Employer will not layoff any member of the 'Licensed Staff' (defined as a Registered Nurse or Licensed Practical Nurse or job titles requiring equivalent licenses) for the purposes of implementing its right to utilize non-licensed staff (or lower level licensed staff).
+This prohibition against layoffs of licensed staff in connection with the utilization of nonlicensed staff (or lower level licensed staff) will extend for the duration of the National Addendum.